You’ll see the steps to lock WhatsApp on an Android phone and iPhone in this post.

 - You can now see these four options: Immediately, After 1 minute, After 15 minutes, and After 1 hour.

 - Please choose one of them depending on when you want WhatsApp to ask for your Face ID while reopening the app.

 Remember that even if WhatsApp is locked, you can answer WhatsApp calls and reply to a message from the notification.

-To disable the screen lock, turn off the “Require Face ID,” and that’s all.
+To disable the screen lock on WhatsApp, turn off the “Require Face ID,” and that’s all.

 Thanks for reading.